Plain English Summary

 Primary outcome measures

-The primary outcome measure will be the change in Anterio-Posterior (AP) sway between perindopril and placebo groups as measured at baseline and end of 15 weeks treatment.
+Anterio-Posterior (AP) sway measured at baseline and 15 weeks

 Secondary outcome measures

-2. Dynamic postural stability: To determine if there is change in Limits of Stability (LOS) after 15 weeks of treatment with perindopril compared to placebo
+2. Dynamic postural stability: change in Limits of Stability (LOS) after 15 weeks

-3. Quadriceps strength: To determine if there is a change in sometric Quadriceps Maximum Voluntary Contraction strength (QMVC) after 15 weeks of treatment with perindopril compared to placebo
+3. Quadriceps strength: change in sometric Quadriceps Maximum Voluntary Contraction strength (QMVC) after 15 weeks

-4 Falls: To determine if there is any difference in falls rates, between the perindopril and placebo groups.
-This study is not powered to determine this accurately but such information will provide important safety information as well as providing preliminary data for powering a future study.
+4 Falls rates (this study is not powered to determine this accurately but such information will provide important safety information as well as providing preliminary data for powering a future study)

 5.1.
-To determine if there is a change in the greatest Twitch tension generated in the Quadriceps (TwQ) using magnetic femoral nerve stimulation after 15 weeks of treatment with perindopril compared to placebo.
+Change in the greatest Twitch tension generated in the Quadriceps (TwQ) using magnetic femoral nerve stimulation after 15 weeks

 5.2.
-To determine if there is an improvement in Endurance and fatigue using repeated QMVC after 15 weeks of treatment with perindopril compared to placebo.
+Improvement in endurance and fatigue using repeated QMVC after 15 weeks

 Overall trial start date